 Dave does!
 Dave is a lovely monster from far far away that doesn’t understand why humans eat animals.
 Come with Dave and explore the fascinating world of chickens and their many talents.
 Written and illustrated by Carlos Patino.
-On sale now for 25% off!
-Regularly $16.95, currently $12.74.

 From Our Hen House

 Dave Loves Chickens is a new children’s book that plays on such an idea with charm and humor.
 Author and illustrator Carlos Patiño introduces the reader to an alien whose name is so complicated that we are invited to “just call him Dave.”
 Visiting from a far-off planet, Dave is a large, three-eyed, purple monster who is brimming with love.
 He is also smart – he proudly removes the top of his head to show off his brain – and he would never dream of littering.
 And, as you might have guessed, he is very vocal about his meatless diet.
 All in all, a good guy, as aliens go.